sonic-net/SONiC/doc/Dump-Utility.md

-  -k, --key-map         Only fetch the keys matched, don't extract field-value dumps  [default: False] -v, --verbose         Prints any intermediate output to stdout useful for dev & troubleshooting  [default: False] -n, --namespace TEXT  Dump the redis-state for this namespace.  [default: DEFAULT_NAMESPACE] --help                Show this message and exit.
+  -k, --key-map         Only fetch the keys matched, don't extract field-value dumps  [default: False] -v, --verbose         Prints any intermediate output to stdout useful for dev & troubleshooting  [default: False] -n, --namespace TEXT  Dump the redis-state for this namespace.  [default: DEFAULT_NAMESPACE] --no-split            Doesn't split the identifier when a list type (eg: 1,2,3,4) is passed as an identifier  [default: False]
+  --help                Show this message and exit.
 ```